ppy/osu-wiki/news/2023/2023-10-22-halloween-descends.md

 [![](https://assets.ppy.sh/contests/186/banners/Amythenia.jpg)](https://assets.ppy.sh/contests/186/winners/Amythenia.png)

-[**Amythenia**](https://osu.ppy.sh/users/19931859)'s witch pippi blazes along the latest experimental osu! mania key mode, which is so long that it quite literally comes from the moon.
-We did the math, and it'd be about *20.666 billion keys*, assuming the average width of a piano key.
+[**Amythenia**](https://osu.ppy.sh/users/19931859)'s witch pippi blazes along the latest experimental osu!mania key mode, which is so long that it quite literally comes from the moon.
+We did the math, and it'd be about *28 billion keys*, assuming the average width of a piano key.
 That's a lot of keys, almost enough to match the amount of cute going on in this piece.
 There's a pumpkin don too!

 [![](https://assets.ppy.sh/contests/186/banners/sleepysheeps.jpg)](https://assets.ppy.sh/contests/186/winners/sleepysheeps.png)